 It was John D. Johnson, Alan Scott, and several other breeders who successfully revived them.
 What’s more, the result of this revitalization is 2 different types of American Bulldog, classified as Standard and Classic.

 Today there are a lot of breeds mixed from these two original lines.

-The American Bulldog is not officially recognized by the American Kennel Club.
+American Bulldogs are not officially recognized by the American Kennel Club.
 Yet, they have been registered in other organizations like The American Canine Registry and The United Kennel Club.

 These medium energy dogs are known as active and confident.
-They are also affectionate to their family.
+They are also affectionate to their family companions.

 Although they have a loving personality, this does not necessarily go the same when they meet other dogs.
 Without proper training, they can start a fight even to their own pack!